 Not Moisturizing Correctly

 It’s important to learn how to properly add moisture to your hair and retain it.
-Since I have high porosity hair, I found it difficult to improve moisture retention and didn’t understand what my hair needed.
+Since I have high porosity hair, I found it difficult to improve moisture retention.

 - Deep condition every wash day